Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Recursive Lattice Geometry

-Typical recursive lattices, the Bethe lattice [21] and the Husimi lattice, along with the new cubic recursive lattice (CRL), as the analogs of the 1-D, 2-D and 3-D lattices shown in Fig. \ref{Fig1} are shown in Fig. \ref{Fig2}.
-In Husimi lattice shown in Fig. \ref{Fig2}, the coordination number is 4, which is the same as in a regular square lattice, while in CRL the coordination number is 6 to match the coordination number of a regular cubic lattice.
-On the other hand, the 3-coordinated Bethe lattice may be used to approximate an hexagonal lattice.
-The recursive lattice calculations have been demonstrated to be highly reliable approximations to regular lattices [11].
-The most impressive property of these recursive lattices is that a certain number of independent lattice units are joint at a site recursively (see below for a clear prescription) to give rise to a tree-like structure.
-To see this, imagine replacing each unit\ (square or a cube) by a point and connect each connected pair of units by a bond.
-Here, a connected pair shares a common face of a dimension one less than the units.
-Thus, for two cubes in a cubic lattice are connected when they share a common square.
-This will result in Bethe lattice, which is a tree and is the most simple recursive lattice.
-We can use any kind of an artificial geometrical structure, called a unit cell, containing any number of sites to construct a recursive lattice with the provision that a unit is only connected to the neighbor unit by a shared site, and the neighbor unit connects to the next neighbor unit by the next shared site, and so on in a recursive fashion.
-In Fig. \ref{Fig2}, the unit in the Bethe lattice is a line segment with two sites on the ends.
-The unit in Husimi lattice is a square formed by four sites.
-And in CRL, the basic unit is a cube.
-We label the unit at the center of the tree by $m=0$ and all other units by $m=1,2,3,...$\ as we move outwards from the center.
-The labeling is shown explicitly for the Bethe lattice, but the same scheme applies to all the recursive lattices that have a tree structure.
-It follows from the tree structure that the units on level 1 (e.g. the three sites on the circle 1 in the Bethe lattice figure) are not connected directly with each other; their indirect connection is only through the unit at level 0.
-Of course, each unit at level $m$ is connected to one unit at level $m-1$\ and $q-1$ units at level $m+1$.
+The original HL and the CRL as the analogs of the 2-D and 3-D lattices are shown in Fig. \ref{fig1}.
+The coordination number in HL is 4, which is the same as it is in a regular square lattice (2-D case), while in CRL $q$ is 6 to match the regular cubic lattice (3-D case).
+With the identical $q$, The recursive lattice calculations have been demonstrated to be highly reliable approximations to the regular lattices \cite{pdg_prl_reliable}.
+The most impressive property of the recursive lattices is that, a certain number of independent lattice units are joint at one vertex to give rise to a tree-like structure.
+This independence of units enables various manipulations on the structures, which is impossible in the regular lattices.
+We can use any kind of artificial geometrical structure, called a unit cell, containing any number of sites to construct a recursive lattice with the provision that one unit is only connected to the neighbor unit by a shared vertex, and the neighbor unit connects to the next unit by the next shared site, and so on in a recursive fashion.